Tupelo Press Sunken Garden Chapbook Poetry Prize

 The Sunken Garden Poetry Prize is a prestigious national poetry prize for adult writers.
 Established in 2002, the Prize has drawn submissions from around the country that have been judged by renowned poets such as Martha Collins, Patricia Smith, and Tony Hoagland.
 The winner receives a cash prize, an introductory reading at the Sunken Garden Poetry Festival, and publication of a chapbook.
 Hill-Stead began partnering with Tupelo Press for the publication of the chapbook in 2013.

 The Tupelo Press Sunken Garden Poetry Prize includes a cash award of $1,000, publication by Tupelo Press, a book launch, and national distribution with energetic publicity and promotion.
-The final judge for this year's contest is to be Maggie Smith.
-Results announced in winter 2017.
+Results announced in winter 2018.

 Submit a previously unpublished, chapbook-length poetry manuscript with a table of contents and an acknowledgements page (if applicable).
 There is no mandatory page count, but we suggest in the area of 20 to 36 pages.
 All manuscripts will be read and considered with full respect, regardless of length, and no manuscript will be rejected simply because it's shorter or longer.
 We encourage online submission via our Submittable system.
 You may also submit via postal mail: